 Article 34(3)(c)

 If the applicant timely complies with the invitation to pay additional fees even under protest, or to restrict the claims, the examiner carries out international preliminary examination on those claimed inventions for which additional fees have been paid or to which the claims have been restricted.
-It should be noted that “the national law of any elected State may provide that, where its national Office finds the invitation of the IPEA justified, those parts of the international application which do not relate to the main invention shall, as far as effects in that State are concerned, be considered withdrawn unless a special fee is paid by the applicant to that Office” (Article 34(3)(b)).
+It should be noted that “the national law of any elected State may provide that, where its national Office finds the invitation of the IPEA justified, those parts of the international application which do not relate to the main invention shall, as far as effects in that State are concerned, be considered withdrawn unless a special fee is paid by the applicant to that Office” (Article 34(3)(c)).

 Protest Procedure

-10.78 Where the applicant has paid an additional fee under protest, the International Preliminary Examining Authority may require the applicant also to pay a fee for the examination of the protest (“protest fee”).
-Details of the protest fee, if any, charged by the International Preliminary Examining Authorities appear in Annex E of the PCT Applicant’s Guide, Volume I – Introduction to the International Phase.
-If a protest fee is chargeable by the International Preliminary Examining Authority, it is only required in a particular case after a prior review of the justification for the invitation to pay additional fees.
-The review should not be made by the examiner who made the finding alone.
-If the invitation to pay additional fees is maintained, the applicant is invited to pay the protest fee within one month from the date of the notification to the applicant of the result of the review.
-The notification of the result of the review, if negative, gives a technical reasoning of that result.
-If the protest fee is not paid, the protest is considered withdrawn.
-The protest fee is refunded to the applicant under Rule 68.3(e) where the three-member board, special instance or higher authority finds that the protest was entirely justified.
-The applicant may, on the payment of the protest fee, supplement the reasoned statement which accompanied the protest, taking into consideration the result of the review
+10.78

 Rule 68.3(c)